ialbluwi/psut-algorithms/notes/recurrences-intro.md

 A _recurrence equation_ defines a function in terms of its value on smaller inputs.
 Such equations are useful for describing the behavior of _recursive_ algorithms.

-Given a recursive algorithm and a certain aspect of its behavior that we want to analyze (e.g., the number of operations it performs, or the amount of memory it uses), we can often express that using a recurrence equation.
+Given a recursive algorithm and a certain aspect of its behavior that we want to analyze (e.g., the number of operations it performs, or the amount of memory it uses), we can express that using a recurrence equation.
 Solving the recurrence equation then gives us insight into the behavior of the algorithm (e.g., its time complexity or space complexity).

 ## Example 1